caltechlibrary/acacia/People-Manager.md

-Acacia is intended to be used with a single sign-on system (SSO) but there remains a need to create and manage access to service accounts outside of SSO.
-This includes assigning application level roles while still using SSO for authentication.
+Acacia is intended to be used with a single sign-on system (SSO) but there remains a need to create and manage access to service accounts outside of SSO and provided attributes.
+In particular assigning application level roles while still using SSO for authentication and user identification.

 Since modifying user access is an infrequent activity managing people associated with the Acacia web application is handled through a simple command line tool.
 This minimized the need for either exposing user management to the web (removing an attack surface).
-On the back end CLI are easy to build and require minimal support as they are used by system administrative staff.
+The back end CLI are easy to build and require minimal support as they are used by system administrative staff.

 ## Person Data Model